AustinThompkins/LandslideRiskTool/README.md

 # LandslideRiskTool
-Geoprocessing tool created as part of a final project for the university course GISci Programming.
+ArcPy geoprocessing tool created as part of a final project for the university course GISci Programming.
+Due to time constraints and feasibility considerations, this script is a work in progress with known issues and limitations.
+Further improvements were researched and discussed in an accompanying paper.
+Anyone may use this script as a framework for their own project if they so wish.